SStratuswith Preflight

 real client compatibility

-AWS CLI, Java SDK smoke, CDK deploys, and emulator-targeted validation.
+AWS CLI, Java SDK smoke, CDK deploys, Preflight validation, and a release gate.

 1 binary